afshinsadeghi/gscholar_scraper/README.md

 1. Run the scholar searcher : python run_gscholar.py
 3. It stores a .json file and a csv.file that hold the extracted papers.

+v0
+-Code does not run anymore because google recognizes the robot and blocks it.
 v1:
--That code does not run anymore because google recognizes the robot and blocks it.
-I replaced it with a code that goes around this problem using google chrom driver.
+-I replaced the page fetcher with a new code that goes around this problem using chromdriver and selenium.
+-still google recognized it as bot, so added features to the browser to look like human(used browser profile and not using the page 1 instead -1 as the first page)
--automated installation of chromdriver
+-Automated installation of chromdriver

 v2 :
-debugged for entries that have no url output is saved both as json and csv files added docker_file
+-debugged for entries that have no url
+-output is saved both as json and csv files
+-added docker_file